Walk and Talk (film)

-Walk and Talk is a 2009 computer-animated short film produced by WaterMelon Studios, Kochi.
+Walk and Talk is a 2009 animated short film produced by WaterMelon Studios, Kochi.
 The film was directed jointly by Binoy Mathew and Sajeev Kumar.
 The premiere took place at The Third International Documentary and Short Film Festival of Kerala 2010, in the competition section of animation films.

 Premise

 When a person is engaged in a conversation on the mobile phone, it leaves the other person feeling left out.